-Car and boat smash into house in Māngere
+'I saw sparks flying and then saw a car through my wall': Car and boat smash into house in Māngere

-A South Auckland homeowner got the shock of their life this afternoon when a boat and a car sailed into the wall of their house.
+A South Auckland woman got the shock of her life this afternoon when a boat and a car sailed into the wall of their house.

 Fire and Emergency NZ northern shift manager Carren Larking said a call had come in at 3.33pm about a crash involving a car and a house halfway down Cyclamen Rd in Māngere.